 This breed of dog is not good around children.
 Small children may mishandle them which will make them feel threatened and possibly nibble at them.
-Torkies have a curious and smart personality but are stubborn when it comes to training.
+Torkies have curious and smart personalities but are stubborn when it comes to training.

-Due to the hunting instincts of its ancestors, one must be careful letting this dog breed off the leash.
-These dogs are terriers, so they have a high prey drive towards smaller animals.
-Torkies are alert creatures and make good watchdogs.
-Sometimes they are loud, noisy barking can be a problem.
+Due to the hunting instincts of its ancestors, you must be careful letting this dog breed off the leash.
+These dogs are terriers, so they have a high prey drive toward smaller animals.
+Plus, Torkies are alert creatures and make good watchdogs.
+Sometimes they are loud, and noisy barking can be a problem.

 The Torkie is a toy dog breed.
 This means you will not have to feed it a lot of food.
 One cup of food a day is sufficient for this small canine.
+Specifically, you should opt for dry food to help mitigate dental issues.
 It is important to not overfeed this dog so that it does not become overweight and further complicate patella luxation.

-Torkie puppy food: As puppies you will need to feed the dog four hundred calories a day.
-Adult dogs of this breed require one hundred and one hundred fifty calories a day.
-Dry food is good for this breed of dogs because the texture helps scrub the plaque off the teeth.
+Torkie puppy food: You will need to feed a puppy 400 calories a day.
+Adult dogs of this breed require 100-150 calories a day.
+Dry food is good for this breed of dog because the texture helps scrub the plaque off the teeth.

 Torkie adult food: Dogs in general need protein, fruits, and vegetables in their diet.
 Fish oils will help maintain the Torkie’s coat.
 Carbohydrates are good for energy and fiber and are easy to digest in dogs with stomach problems.
-Any dog food with omega three or omega six fatty acids are good for this breed.
+Any dog food with omega 3 or omega 6 fatty acids is good for this breed.

 Torkies are intelligent dogs.
 They have a reputation for being stubborn sometimes.
-The fact that both parents to this dog are Terrier breeds they have a bit of “attitude”.
+The fact that both parents of this dog are Terrier breeds means they have a bit of “attitude.”
 It is important to be assertive early on and use positive reinforcement.
-Socialization with people, and other dogs is important early on to ensure you will have a friendly dog.
+Socialization with people and other dogs is important early on to ensure you will have a friendly dog.
 This dog should not be put with smaller animals due to their predatory instincts; they may view the smaller animal as a snack instead of a roommate.

-This breed is highly possessive over its owners and toys.
-Early in the morning it is beneficial to bring your puppy outside to the same general area which will help train it to use the bathroom outside and get used to being outside.
+This breed is highly possessive of its owners and toys.
+Early in the morning, it is beneficial to bring your puppy outside to the same general area, which will help train it to use the bathroom outside and get used to being outside.
 Leash training is crucial to preventing it from running after smaller animals outside.
 Intelligence and eagerness being strong traits of this breed make it easy to teach the puppy new and amusing tricks.

 This breed does not do well around small children.
 Small children often do not know how to play with this small canine and unintentionally are rough or mishandle the dog.
 This results in the dog feeling threatened or alarmed and starting to nip or bite.

 Similar breeds to the Torkie include the Toy Fox Terrier, Yorkshire Terrier, and Pomeranian.
-The Torkie is a fifty percent Toy Fox Terrier and fifty percent Yorkshire Terrier.
+The Torkie’s parent breeds are the Toy Fox Terrier and Yorkshire Terrier.
 While the Pomeranian is a whole other kind of breed altogether, it is similar in size.

 - Yorkshire Terrier – This small canine breed originated in Europe.
 They are alert and have the spirit of bigger dogs.
 They make good guard dogs.
-They shed lightly and don’t need much exercise.
-Puppies weigh four pounds at birth and max out at fifteen pounds as an adult dog.
+Yorkies shed lightly and don’t need much exercise.
+Puppies weigh 4 pounds at birth and max out at 15 pounds as adult dogs.

 - Pomeranian – This small dog is of Nordic descent.
-This dog weighs eight pounds when it is fully grown.
-The Pomeranian stands seven inches tall.
+This dog weighs 8 pounds when it is fully grown.
+The Pomeranian stands 7 inches tall.
 They are intelligent canines.

 Torkie FAQs (Frequently Asked Questions)